Choosing the best analytics tool is not easy. It is at the core of your MarTech stack, and your marketing decisions are rooted in it.

 We have already picked the best tool from the Amplitude and MixPanel comparison.
 As a technology partner of Amplitude, we’ll now also compare Amplitude to Adobe Analytics.

 G2 has picked their winner, and so have we.
 But we won’t impose our choice on you.
 Instead, we’ll provide you with detailed insights and real-life examples of both tools to help you choose the most effective one for you and your MarTech stack.

-- Why Use Adobe Analytics in Your Stack?
+- Why Use Adobe Analytics Instead of Amplitude?

-- Similarities: Amplitude and Adobe as Strong Alternatives to Google Analytics
+- Amplitude and Adobe Analytics as Strong Alternatives to Google Analytics

-- Differences: Amplitude and Adobe as Alternatives to Each Other
+- Amplitude Analytics and Adobe as Alternatives to Each Other

 - Amplitude Analytics: 3 Use Cases